blechschmidt/massdns/README.md

 As a consequence, the Python script does not resolve the records in an ascending order which is an advantage because sudden heavy spikes at the name servers of IPv4 subnets are avoided.

 #### Reconnaissance by brute-forcing subdomains
+**Perform reconnaissance scans responsibly and adjust the `-s` parameter to not overwhelm authoritative name servers.**

 Similar to [subbrute](https://github.com/TheRook/subbrute), MassDNS allows you to brute force subdomains using the included `subbrute.py` script:
 ```
 $ ./scripts/subbrute.py lists/names.txt example.com | ./bin/massdns -r lists/resolvers.txt -t A -o S -w results.txt